This website requires JavaScript.

 Senior Consultant, Player Support

-Below are three common problems saddled with outsourcing, along with several ways to fix the issue.
-But if your vendor you outsource to doesn’t cooperate with your (quality) priorities, find a BPO that does.
+Below are three common problems associated with customer service outsourcing, along with several ways to fix the issue.
+But if the vendor you outsource to doesn’t cooperate with your (quality) priorities, find a customer service BPO that does.
 The market is certainly large enough to accommodate.
 Otherwise, your outsourcing will cause more problems in-house.

 Attrition is one of the best indicators of how employees are valued.